 - Eclampsia.
-This is a seizure disorder that may develop during or after pregnancy, linked to the condition preeclampsia.
+This is a seizure disorder that may develop during or after pregnancy, and is subsequent to the condition preeclampsia.
 It left untreated, it can lead to permanent brain damage or even death.

 - Infections.
 New mothers – especially those who have undergone c-sections – are vulnerable to infection.
 If it spreads through the blood, it could trigger a deadly immune response called sepsis.
 Endometritis, the inflammation of the endometrium and the myometrium, is another deadly infection that must be treated right away.
 These infections can develop around the stitching for a c-section or after an episiotomy.